Allen931/.config/README.md

 Marlonrichert's work is great and easy to use, however, some people may not like the slight delay after enabling the functions.

-`my_setup.json` is a very simple setup of Karabiner Complex modifications, which includes the convenient arrow opeartions, as well as delete backwards and forwards, by pressing left_control or fn simultaneously.
+`my_setup.json` is a very simple setup of Karabiner Complex modifications, which includes the convenient arrow opeartions by pressing left_control or fn simultaneously.
 You may change the setup to whatever key makes you happy.

 If you want to try stronger functions, please try Marlonrichert's original work `karabiner.json`.